 This just in: Famous groundhog Punxsutawney Phil sees his shadow, meaning that winter will be here for another 6 weeks or so.
 All the alternate, less noteworthy groundhogs, such as Atlanta's General Beauregard Lee did not see his shadow, which means an early Southern spring.

-This just in: Famous groundhog Punxsutawney Phil has failed to see his shadow, meaning that spring is on its way.
-All the alternate, less noteworthy groundhogs, such as Atlanta's General Beauregard Lee have concurred, so we have something of a groundhog consensus.
 Groundhog Day has always been America's most underappreciated holiday, but not in our house!
 Our kids saw it on the calendar and have been eagerly anticipating the great day for weeks.
+We're extra lucky this year in that Groundhog Day coincides with that other unofficial American holiday—the Super Bowl.

 Since we seem to be getting a break from the rain, why not take advantage of the beautiful weather by taking a family hike?
 There are so many amazing spots in Marin County that are perfect for a hike or nature walk with kids, whether they're in a baby backpack, a stroller, or walking on their own.